 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Licensed Vocational Nurses in California is $52,743 annually, or $25.36 hourly.
+The median wage in 2016 for Licensed Vocational Nurses in California was $52,743 annually, or $25.36 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits usually include vacation, sick leave, medical and dental insurance, and retirement plans.